 Each Main Committee may determine the order in which resolutions on an agenda item shall be presented in Plenary Session.
 This is done at the last committee meeting, provided more than one resolution has been passed on any agenda item discussed by the Committee.
+In the absence of committee action, the Rapporteur may, in consultation with the Committee Chairs, determine the order of presentation.
 The Rapporteur shall transmit this information to the Secretary-General and President of the General Assembly as soon as it is available.